Therapy and Treatment

 Ultrasound is a high-frequency sound wave.
 It cannot be perceived by the human ear, so it is inaudible.
 Ultrasound therapy is a method used both in medicine and in beauty care.
 Sound is a mechanical vibration, so treatment with it is a form of mechanotherapy.

 Have you been experiencing long-term pain in your joints or muscles?
 Tired of taking medications and endless clinic visits?
-There is a method used in physiotherapy for decades — and one you can now use at home: therapeutic ultrasound treatment.
+There is a method used for decades in physiotherapy — and now you can use it at home: therapeutic ultrasound treatment.

 This article explains everything you need to know about this natural, drug-free pain relief method.
-You will understand how it works, what it is used for, what results to expect — and how to use your home device correctly.
+You will understand how it works, what it’s for, what results to expect — and learn how to use your home device correctly.

-You get out of bed in the morning, and the moment your foot touches the floor a sharp, stabbing pain shoots into your heel.
+You get out of bed in the morning, and as soon as you put your foot on the floor, a sharp, stabbing pain shoots into your heel.
 It feels like stepping on a pin cushion.
-After a few steps it eases a little, but it returns repeatedly during the day.
-If this sounds familiar, you are likely dealing with plantar fasciitis or a heel spur — and low-level laser therapy (LLLT) can help.
+After a few steps it eases a little, but it returns again and again during the day.
+If this sounds familiar, you likely have plantar fasciitis or a heel spur — and low-level laser therapy can help.